-We have common stock warrants, put options embedded within those warrants and fundamental change and make-whole interest provisions embedded within our convertible notes that meet the definition of derivative financial instruments and are accounted for as derivatives.
-The fair value of these derivatives are based on Monte Carlo simulation models at each reporting period.
+We have common stock warrants, put options embedded within those warrants, fundamental change and make-whole interest provisions embedded within our convertible notes and put option embedded within the Deerfield Note that meet the definition of derivative financial instruments and are accounted for as derivatives.
+The fair value of these derivatives is based on Monte Carlo simulation models generated at each reporting period.

-The derivative liability for the common stock warrants was \$4.2 million at December 31, 2016, and \$37.6 million at December 31, 2015.
-The derivative liability for the put options embedded within the common stock warrants was \$0.4 million at December 31, 2016, and \$0.2 million at December 31, 2015.
-The derivative liability for the fundamental change and make-whole interest provisions embedded within our convertible notes was \$6,000 at December 31, 2016, and had no value at December 31, 2015, as the convertible notes were issued during 2016.
-A 10% increase in the enterprise value would result in an increase of \$0.5 million in the estimated fair value of the common stock warrants, an increase of \$19,000 in the estimated fair value of the put options embedded within the common stock warrants, and an increase of \$1,000 in the estimated fair value of the put options embedded within our convertible notes at December 31, 2016.
+The derivative liability for the common stock warrants was \$5.1 million and \$4.2 million at December 31, 2017 and 2016, respectively.
+The derivative liability for the put options embedded within the common stock warrants was \$0.4 million at December 31, 2017 and 2016, respectively.
+The derivative liability for the fundamental change and make-whole interest provisions embedded within our convertible notes was \$14,000 and \$6,000 at December 31, 2017 and 2016.
+The put option embedded within the Deerfield Note was \$2.2 million at December 31, 2017 and had no value as of December 31, 2016.
+A 10% increase in the enterprise value would result in an increase of \$0.6 million in the estimated fair value of the common stock warrants, an increase of \$38,000 in the estimated fair value of the put options embedded within our convertible notes and an increase of \$0.4 million in the estimated fair value of the put option embedded within the December 31, 2017.

-Upon exercise of the warrants, we will adjust the associated derivative liability to fair value with any changes recorded in other income (expense).
+Upon exercise of the warrants, we will adjust the associated derivative liability to fair value with any changes recorded in other (expense) income.
 At such time, such derivative liability will also be reclassified to additional paid-in capital, and no further revaluations will be necessary.